-Following Massachusetts’ guidance, BC is not requiring those who are fully vaccinated to wear masks on campus.
-However policies could change at any time in response to public health guidance.
+BC is not currently requiring anyone to mask, though policies could change at any time in response to public health guidance.
 You can find BC’s most up-to-date guidance on the BC Forward webpage.

 While official policies may signal a return to normal, individual community members will likely still be figuring out their comfort with being unmasked in more densely populated spaces.
 And, of course, those with suppressed immune systems who are less protected by the vaccine may need to take additional precautions.